CALL NOW (03) 5562 9100

 How long can I receive weekly payments?

 Generally payments are made for a period up to 130 weeks of incapacity however they can be paid beyond this in some situations.
-Speak to Brown McComish for further information.
+Speak to Brown McComish Solicitors for further information.